iamvery/feenix/README.md

 just meow
 ```

 Looking good!
-But you probably recognize that this isn't looking much like a Phoenix application.
+But you probably recognize that this isn't looking much like a Phoenix application yet.
 For one, you never have to write your own matching functions like this.
 Phoenix provides a DSL.
 We'll get to that shortly, but for now let's talk about _controllers_.

 ### The Controller